-The Xephone system, colonised just over a century ago, is the only Imperial territory in the Scyrian Expanse of the Achernar Sector.
-Its colonists have been tasked with manufacturing the materiel needed to support an expedition further into the Expanse, scheduled to leave in two years' time.
-This means attaining the right level of surplus food production, manufacturing equipment for the expedition's personnel, and the production of prefab units for the quick construction of outposts on new worlds.
+The Xephone system, colonised just over a century ago, was the first Imperial territory in the Scyrian Expanse of the Achernar Sector.
+Its colonists were tasked with manufacturing the materiel needed to support an expedition further into the Expanse.
+This meant attaining the right level of surplus food production, manufacturing equipment for the expedition's personnel, and the production of prefab units for the quick construction of outposts on new worlds.
+All this careful preparation was made redundant by the invasion of an ork warlord named Bolgruf.
+The system remains in Imperial hands, but following the Imperium's successful defence of the system, it now has an ongoing orkoid infestation.

 The Xephone System has one major colony (Xephone Prime) and one outpost (Halan's Prospect).